dvorka/mindforger/KNOWN_ISSUES.md

 # 1.50.0

+* HTML preview blank when no internet connection Mathjax is enabled
+* CSV support does not scale and can block the application
 * Windows Server R2 2012: empty MF documentation repository in wrong location when MF is launched at the end of installation.
 * Windows: HTML preview zooming using Ctrl+mouse wheel not supported (use menu Mind/Preferences instead).